ysard/multiup-cli/README.md

             --view          Simulation of the upload (verification of the parameters).
             --hosts         Specify a personal list of hosts.
             --output        Write links in a specified text file.
+            --read          Send one or more files.
             [2>liens.txt]   Redirect links from stderr to a specific file.

-multiup-cli is a command line tool for sending files on www.multiup.org.
+`multiup-cli` is a command line tool for sending files on www.multiup.org.

 Features: